apache/openwhisk-deploy-kube/README.md

 `docker-for-desktop` config for `kubectl` by executing the command `kubectl config use-context docker-for-desktop`.

-Once nice feature of this style, is that the containers being run in Kubernetes are also visible/accessible via the usual Docker commands.
+Once nice feature of using Kubernetes in Docker, is that the containers being run in Kubernetes are also directly visible/accessible via the usual Docker commands.
 Furthermore, it is straightforward to deploy local images by adding a stanza to your mycluster.yaml.
-For example, to use a local controller image, just add the stanza below to your `mycluster.yaml` to override the default behavior of pulling `openwhisk/controller:latest` from Docker Hub.
+For example, to use a locally built controller image, just add the stanza below to your `mycluster.yaml` to override the default behavior of pulling `openwhisk/controller:latest` from Docker Hub.
 ```yaml
 controller:
   image: "whisk/controller"